TropNNC: Structured Neural Network Compression Using Tropical Geometry: Conclusion

-We improved upon the theoretical results of \cite{misiakos2022neural} by using the (usual) Hausdorff distance instead of its discrete counterpart, to obtain a tighter bound for the approximation of tropical polynomials.
-Leveraging this enhancement we refined the choice of compressed node's weights that correspond to the K-means clusters from \citep{misiakos2022neural}.
-Our novel algorithm, TropNNC, applied to linear and convolutional layers of deep neural networks outperforms Neural Path K-means of \cite{misiakos2022neural}, and manages to match or even surpass the performance of ThiNet, particularly for the compression of linear layers.
-In non-uniform pruning it performs better than CUP, with significant improvement in the case of the VGG network architecture.
-These achievements underscore the potential of tropical geometry in the realm of neural network compression.
-One promising direction for further investigation could involve optimizing the approximation techniques by considering the upper hulls of the network's tropical polynomials.
+We proposed TropNNC, a tropical geometrical method for structured, data-free pruning of linear and convolutional layers of ReLU activated neural networks.
+Based on clustering similar neurons/channels, it selects better cluster representatives than previous work by using tropical geometry and optimization, with provable compression guarantees.
+TropNNC significantly outperforms prior work on tropical geometric pruning and manages to match or even surpass the performance of the data-driven ThiNet.
+In non-uniform pruning it outperforms CUP, with significant improvement in the case of the VGG architecture.
+Our findings highlight the potential of tropical geometry in the realm of neural network compression.